Jamiro Monteiro

-Jamiro Gregory Monteiro Alvarenga (born 23 November 1993), commonly known as Jamiro, is a professional footballer who plays as a midfielder for club PEC Zwolle.
+Jamiro Gregory Monteiro Alvarenga (/pt/; born 23 November 1993), commonly known as Jamiro, is a professional footballer who plays as a midfielder for club NEC.
 Born in the Netherlands, he plays for the Cape Verde national team.

 Early life

 Monteiro was raised by his Cape Verde immigrant parents in Rotterdam, Netherlands.
-Monteiro played in the youth teams of Sparta Rotterdam, FC Dordrecht, Hansa Rostock, FC Anker Wismar and SC Cambuur.
-Often viewed as undersized, at age 20, Monteiro's footballing skills eventually landed him the opportunity to join the U21 system at FC Dordrecht.
-By 21, he eventually signed a contract with the U21 system at SC Cambuur with the intention of making the first team.
+Monteiro played in the youth teams of Sparta Rotterdam, Dordrecht, Hansa Rostock, Anker Wismar, and Cambuur.
+Often viewed as undersized, at age 20, Monteiro's footballing skills eventually landed him the opportunity to join the U21 system at Dordrecht.
+By 21, he eventually signed a contract with the U21 system at Cambuur with the intention of making the first team.
+His brother Ayoni Santos is also a professional footballer.

 Club career

 Cambuur

 Monteiro started his professional career with Cambuur, playing in Eredivisie, the highest level of professional football in the Netherlands.
 He made his debut on 19 September 2015, in a home match against FC Twente (0–0), coming on as a substitute for Jack Byrne in the 61st minute.
 He scored his first goal on 20 December 2015, in a 4–1 away win against his hometown club Excelsior Rotterdam.
 After one season in the top flight, his club was relegated to the Eerste Divisie.

 On 25 January 2017, Monteiro scored the winning penalty kick in a penalty shootout in the quarter-finals of the 2016–17 KNVB Cup against FC Utrecht.
 Cambuur thus qualified for the semi-finals of the KNVB Cup for the first time in the club's history.
 Monteiro was awarded a Bronze Ball in March 2017, after coaches, captains and supporters of the Eerste Divisie clubs voted him the best player of the third period of the 2016–17 season.